pecard/testeR/README.md

 ### Data

-You will find the baseline data to work in the \~.R/test2/ folder.
+You will find the required data to work in the \~.data/ folder.

 | Data            | Description                                                     |
 |-----------------|-----------------------------------------------------------------|